status-im/specs/docs/raw/push-notification-server.md

 If no response is returned the request SHOULD be considered failed and MAY be retried with the same server or a different one, but clients MUST exponentially backoff after each trial.

-If the request is successful a token is returned.
-This SHOULD be [advertised](#advertising-a-push-notification-server) as described below if no public key filtering is necessary.
+If the request is successful the token SHOULD be [advertised](#advertising-a-push-notification-server) as described below if no public key filtering is necessary.

 ## Re-registering with the push notification server